 An Implantable Contact Lens is suitable for a wide range of prescriptions from -24D to +12 with astigmatism up to 7D.
 ICL is the standardised treatment for higher prescriptions and is recommended by the American Association of Cataract and Refractive Surgery (ASCRS) and the European Association of Cataract and Refractive Surgery (ESCRS).

-ICL is the treatment of choice for patients found unsuitable for laser eye surgery due to an unusual prescription or abnormal/thin corneas.
+ICL is the treatment of choice for patients found unsuitable for laser surgery due to an unusual prescription or abnormal/thin corneas.
 It can also be used to help patients suffering from Keratoconus who have had cross-linking treatment or when the disease has stabilised.

-Indeed, AVC recently made history by being the first clinic in the UK to treat an astigmatic hyperope (a long-sighted patient with a high prescription and a significant astigmatism).
+Indeed, AVC recently made history by being the first clinic in the UK to treat an astigmatic hyperope (a long-sighted patient with a high prescription and significant astigmatism).

 Material used to make Implantable Contact Lenses